 "Canvassing helped teach me that democracy is something that is best practiced face-to-face.
 My experience prepared me for reaching out to people who tune out television ads and mailings, but who will engage with a direct interaction at their door.
 I am certainly a better and more effective public servant because of this experience."
 Eric M Garcetti

-Mr. Garcetti won a hotly-contested election to the Los Angeles City Council in 2001, becoming one of the youngest city councilmembers in the city's history.
+In 2013, Eric Garcetti won election as the 42nd Mayor of Los Angeles.
+He won a hotly-contested election to the Los Angeles City Council in 2001, becoming one of the youngest city councilmembers in the city's history.
+Garcetti was then elected four times by his peers to serve as President of the Los Angeles City Council from 2006 to 2012.
+From 2001 until taking office as Mayor, he served as the Councilmember representing the 13th District which includes Hollywood, Echo Park, Silver Lake, and Atwater Village -- all of which were dramatically revitalized under Garcetti's leadership.
 Over 100 languages are spoken on the streets of his district, from Hollywood to Downtown and across the Los Angeles River.
 The neighborhoods he represents constitute the beating heart of Los Angeles.

-Council President Garcetti chairs the Rules and Elections Committee.
-He also serves as Vice-Chair of the Energy and the Environment Committee and sits on the Housing, Community, and Economic Development Committee, which he chaired for four and a half years.
-He is also the Vice-Chair of the Ad Hoc River Committee and the Ad Hoc Homelessness Committee, and serves on the Ad Hoc Stadium Committee.
-He was unopposed for re-election and began his second term in office in July 2005.
+As Council President, Garcetti chaired the Rules and Elections Committee.
+He also served as Vice-Chair of the Energy and the Environment Committee and sits on the Housing, Community, and Economic Development Committee, which he chaired for four and a half years.
+He was also the Vice-Chair of the Ad Hoc River Committee and the Ad Hoc Homelessness Committee, and served on the Ad Hoc Stadium Committee.

 During his first term in office, Garcetti led the effort to fund the nation's largest Affordable Housing Trust Fund, oversaw the economic and cultural revitalization of Hollywood, wrote and championed Proposition O to clean up our local water, won passage of a plan that eliminated the city’s business tax for 60% of all businesses, and helped bring thousands of new high wage jobs to Los Angeles and his district.
 In his district, he doubled the number of parks, ensured the availability of an after-school program in every school in the district, and reduced graffiti by more than 60 percent.